can-i-end-my-tenancy-early-happy-family-children-moving-into-new-home

 2. You commit to continuing payment of certain costs until finding a new tenant.

 This might include rent and utility bills.
 You might even offer to forfeit your security deposit.
-Whatever you agree you should be aware that your landlord (or their letting agent) is obliged to adhere to the tenant fee ban outlined by the Tenant Fees Act 2019.
-When considering what they can accept as part of an ‘early exit’.
+In England, landlords (or their letting agent) are obliged to adhere to rules outlined by the Tenant Fees Act 2019 when considering what they can accept as part of an ‘early exit’.
+Different rules and terminology apply in Wales, Scotland and NI, so check these before agreeing to any fee, charge or deduction.

 Obligations to pay rent when ending tenancy early